 Judge Hears Arguments Over Ariz.
 Immigration Law

-NORRIS: There's a strong support for the law, but there's also a lot of opposition.
-There are a number of other lawsuits seeking to block SB 1070.
-Where do those other lawsuits stand, and when are we likely to get a ruling?
+NORRIS: There's a lot of support for this law throughout the state of Arizona, but there are also a number of other lawsuits seeking to block SB 1070.
+Where do these other lawsuits stand, and when are we likely to get a ruling?

-NORRIS: Ted Robbins spoke to us from the federal courthouse in Phoenix.
+NORRIS: That's NPR's Ted Robbins, at the federal courthouse in Phoenix.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.